mah-fuz7/GreenEarth/readme.md

 Q:4) How does destructuring assignment work in ES6? desturcturing assignment allows to extract element from an array and store them in a separate variable.

+ Q:5) Explain template literals in ES6.
+How are they different from string concatenation? using template literals you can write variable ,expression and multi-line text in a single line using ``.
+To write  expression ${}